 The delights all come at a (hefty) price, of course, but this might be an excellent place to pick up a gift, whether artfully-decorated collections of chocolates, a Demel Sachertorte in a wooden box, or those candied violets that Empress Elisabeth so loved.

-I’ve made my way through many breakfasts in all manner of coffee houses, so my palate is a little jaded, but I’m going to give an extra gold star to the wonderful Demel jam we had in a little glass jar (available from the shop, too, I believe).
+I popped in once with my wife for a lovely breakfast; I’ve made my way through many breakfasts in all manner of coffee houses, so my palate is a little jaded, but an extra gold star went to the wonderful Demel jam we had in a little glass jar (available from the shop, too, I believe).

-Oh, and a second gold star goes to the waitress for fast, friendly and attentive service.
+Oh, and a second gold star went to the waitress for fast, friendly and attentive service.
 She even brought extra water to the table unsolicited.

-Those of you in service-oriented countries may wonder what’s great about unsolicited water, but that has never happened to me before in over 25 years in the city.
+Those of you in service-oriented countries may wonder what’s great about unsolicited water, but that had never happened to me before in over 25 years in the city.

 How to get to Demel

-If you’re sightseeing in the centre, you’ll probably walk past Demel, since it’s just a few steps from one end of the Hofburg Palace complex at Michaelerplatz.
+If you’re sightseeing in the centre, you’ll probably walk past Demel, since it’s just a few steps from Michaelerplatz and one end of the Hofburg palace.

 Subway: a short walk from Herrengasse station on the U3 line